 – But there are a lot of really exciting things going on in that boat at the moment.

 This is an edited version of an interview originally commissioned by Norwegian Craft.
-Everything is Connected opens in Milan on April 4th.
+Everything is Connected is showing at Oslo Design Fair until 2.
+September.